D7EAD/EasySniff/README.md

 # Notes
 EasySniff version is 1.1.

-This was made to prove to morons how easy it is to make a sniffer.
+This was made to prove how easy it is to make a sniffer.

+Bandwidth listed under "Protected" is advertised network capacity, not protection capacity.

 <br/>